Skip to Main Content

 Eligibility

-The 12-month program is designed for students following completion of their second, third, or fourth year of medical school.
+This "in person" 12-month program is designed for students following satisfactory completion of their core clinical rotations.
 Research scholars are selected based on academic achievement.
 Although applicants may have prior research experience, students who have not previously been involved in research are encouraged to apply.
-Applications will be accepted from medical students inside and outside the United States.
-There are no citizenship requirements for applicants, but those who are not US citizens must have and maintain an appropriate visa (all visa matters must be handled by the applicant).
-The Bascom Palmer Eye Institute is committed to promoting diversity within the ophthalmic community, and we encourage medical students who are underrepresented in medicine groups to apply.
+Applicants must be US citizens or permanent residents.
+The Bascom Palmer Eye Institute is committed to promoting diversity within the ophthalmic community, and we encourage medical students who identify as underrepresented in medicine to apply.

 Stipend and Benefits